hemanthdv/profile/README.md

 ## License

-Feel free to adapt this theme to your site without linking back to me or including a disclaimer.
-This website is based off Jordi Pont-Tuset's website - he deserves all the credit.
+This website is based off [Jordi Pont-Tuset's](https://github.com/jponttuset/jponttuset.github.io) website.
+Please feel free to reuse and credit the original author.

 ## To run it locally
 ```